YADRO-KNS/obmc-yadro-fwupdate/README.md

 Exit codes from `postinstall` are ignored.

 ## Digital signature
-Digital signature files are created during build process.
-Signature is a binary file with SHA256 digest signed with private key.
-Private key is stored on a build server, public key MUST be placed to the BMC filesystem at path `/etc/yadro.public.pem`.
+Digital signature files are created during a build process.
+Signature is a binary file with SHA256 digest signed with a private key.

+The system's private key is stored on a build server, corresponded public key presents on the BMC filesystem at path `/etc/acitvationdata/yadro/publickey`.
-_TODO: Store public key inside the EEPROM (BMC's VPD)_ Example command to create digest file:
+_TODO: Store public key inside the EEPROM (BMC's VPD)_

+The upstream services support the bundle specific key pair.
+This possibility is also implemented here.
+But for simplifying, we are using the same key pair in both cases.

+Example command to create signature file:
-`openssl dgst -sha256 -sign privatekey.pem -out image-bmc.digest image-bmc`
+`openssl dgst -sha256 -sign privatekey -out image-bmc.sig image-bmc`

 ## Downgrade
 To perform downgrade firmware to version without signature use option